Inovesa/Inovesa/README.md

 [5]: https://doi.org/10.5445/ir/1000084466 "Simulation and measurement of the dynamics of ultra-short electron bunch profiles for the generation of coherent THz radiation"
 [6]: https://doi.org/10.1103/PhysRevAccelBeams.21.110705 "Continuous bunch-by-bunch spectroscopic investigation of the microbunching instability"
 [7]: https://www.nature.com/articles/s41598-019-45024-2 "From self-organization in relativistic electron bunches to coherent synchrotron light: observation using a photonic time-stretch digitizer"
+[8]: https://doi.org/10.18429/JACoW-IPAC2019-MOPGW018 "Perturbation of Synchrotron Motion in the Micro-Bunching Instability"